Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment algorithms

 Since our previous publications, the most important technical improvements in the \HIPPY alignment fit algorithm are: \begin{enumerate} \item The inclusion of alignment parameters beyond the three position and three orientation coordinates of each sensor, namely the curvature of the sensors. \item The possibility to apply a weight to certain types of input to balance statistical and systematic uncertainties. \item The option to perform sequential, hierarchical alignment over multiple time periods, when the time stability of the structures differs among the hierarchical levels. \item The inclusion of possible mass and/or vertex constraints in certain types of events with known physics process. \end{enumerate}

 The diagram in Fig.~\ref{fig:HipPy_chart} shows the design of the \HIPPY algorithm with the sequence for the event, track, and hit selection, including the application of the weight factors and constraints.
+The arrows indicate the flow of information and the dashed arrows indicate features that are not used in this work.
+The track data are categorized in several paths (vertical arrows pointing down) and the corresponding constraints are applied in each event during the track fit with a given set of alignment conditions (indicated by the red box).
+During the minimization procedure, different weights are assigned to different types of input, and a new set of alignment conditions is passed back to the track fitting procedure (vertical arrow pointing up).
+The process is repeated until convergence is reached.
 The inclusion of the laser calibration data~\cite{Adam:2009aa,Chatrchyan:2009sr} was developed during Run~1 but the laser system was not supported anymore in Run~2.
 The optical survey data constraint was used during the Run~1 start-up~\cite{Chatrchyan:2009sr} and was used as a constraint to a prior geometry during the Run~2 start-up.
 The main new features of the \HIPPY algorithm discussed above are indicated in the diagram.
 These are the multi-IOV reconstructed track data, the sensor surface deformation database object in addition to the sensor position, the division of input track data into categories with the corresponding constraints, and the application of weights to certain types of input in the minimization process.
+Further details can be found in the description of Fig.~10 in Ref.~\cite{Brown:2008ccb}.